Connect with us

 RELATED: New Offices Sit Empty as Nairobi’s Upper Hill Loses Shine

-While some companies, still smarting from the crippling impact of the Covid-19 pandemic, are continuing with flexible work schedule, many others are adopting work-from-home and hybrid work models to reduce their operative costs.
+While some companies, still smarting from the crippling impact of the Covid-19 pandemic, are continuing with flexible work schedules, many others are adopting work-from-home and hybrid work models to reduce their operative costs.

-For that reason, many of these companies are reducing their space requirements, and that is lowering the demand for office space and, by extension, increasing existing vacancy rates in office buildings.
+For that reason, many of these companies are reducing their space requirements, which is lowering the demand for office space and, by extension, increasing existing vacancy rates in office buildings.

 John Nduire is an experienced journalist with a degree in Communications from Daystar University.
 His reporting is informed by a wealth of knowledge gained from years of covering construction news.